pbiecek/xai_resources/README.md

 ### 2018

+* [Explaining Explainable AI](https://www.brighttalk.com/webcast/16463/346891/explaining-explainable-ai); In this webinar, we will conduct a panel discussion with Patrick Hall and Tom Aliff around the business requirements of explainable AI and the subsequent value that can benefit any organization
 * [Approaches to Fairness in Machine Learning with Richard Zemel](https://twimlai.com/twiml-talk-209-approaches-to-fairness-in-machine-learning-with-richard-zemel/); Today we continue our exploration of Trust in AI with this interview with Richard Zemel, Professor in the department of Computer Science at the University of Toronto and Research Director at Vector Institute.

 * [Making Algorithms Trustworthy with David Spiegelhalter](https://twimlai.com/twiml-talk-212-making-algorithms-trustworthy-with-david-speigelhalter/); In this, the second episode of our NeurIPS series, we’re joined by David Spiegelhalter, Chair of Winton Center for Risk and Evidence Communication at Cambridge University and President of the Royal Statistical Society.